 Who is responsible for conducting the investigation?

-Investigations will be led by the Safety Officer and/or the Manager of Occupational Health & Safety with the participation of a supervisor representative and an employee representative.
+Investigations will be led by the Safety Officer and/or the Manager of Safety and Emergency Management with the participation of a supervisor representative and an employee representative.

 - determine the root and contributing causes of the accident/incident

 - identify any unsafe conditions, acts or procedures that contributed in any manner to the incident, including unsafe acts, personal factors, ergonomic risk factors, improper procedure or attire, misuse/malfunction of equipment and training/supervision issues and